Skip to main content

 Wondering how to use public transport in Battersea or how to pay for public transport in Battersea?
 Moovit public transport app can help you navigate your way with public transport easily, and at minimum cost.
 It includes public transport fees, ticket prices, and costs.
 Looking for a map of Battersea public transport lines?
 Moovit public transport app shows all public transport maps in Battersea with all Bus, Train, Tube, Tramlink, River Bus and DLR routes and stops on an interactive map.

-London has 6 transport type(s), including: Bus, Train, Tube, Tramlink, River Bus and DLR, operated by several transport agencies, including London Buses, Transport for London, London Underground, London River Services, National Rail, Luton Airport Shuttle, Bayliss Executive Travel, Edward Thomas, Metrobus, Coggeshall Community Bus, Tendring Community Transport, Sullivan Buses, Z & S Transport, Central Connect and Compass Travel
+London has 6 transport type(s), including: Bus, Train, Tube, Tramlink, River Bus and DLR, operated by several transport agencies, including London Underground, London Buses, Transport for London, London Tramlink, National Rail, Bluestar, Berry's Coaches, Oxford Bus Company, Stagecoach West, Community First Wessex, Cresta Coaches, First Portsmouth, Fareham & Gosport, IFS Cloud Cable Car, FYTbus and Gosport-Portsmouth Ferry

 Public transport routes with stations closest to Battersea Bridge